freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 - Use the `list` command
 - Make sure you are in the `website` folder
 - Enter `ls` in the terminal
+- Enter `cd ~/project/website` to get to the `website` folder if you aren't there
+- If you used the reset button, you may need to enter the above command to get to the correct folder even if it looks like you're already there

 ## 380. Help